mikelhsia/strapi_example/README.md

 If you start your application using `yarn start` or `yarn develop` the admin will be the old version.
 Your updates are not applied.

 To do so, you have to build the admin panel using the following command `yarn build`.

+### Q: How to use pm2 to manage your process

+`pm2 start server.js` to manage your strapi project through **server.js**

+or

+use `pm2 start npm --name app -- run start` to to start the project with production environment

+or

+use `pm2 start ecosystem.config.js` to start application with config file